 The stockpiles, mine pits, and other mine features (e.g., WWTF) are located within the Partridge River watershed.
 Water containing constituents generated in the waste rock stockpiles and mine pits has the potential to enter the shallow groundwater system via potential leakage from the liners (stockpiles and WWTF equalization basins) or seepage from the pits (Reference (12)).
 The leakage or seepage that enters groundwater will then be transported toward the Partridge River along groundwater flow paths.
 The Groundwater IAP process identified five such groundwater flow paths connecting the mine features to the Partridge River.
 These flow paths are being considered in the assessment of potential groundwater quality impacts (Reference (12)).
-The five flow paths are described in (Reference (12)) and include: East Pit - Category 2/3 flow path, Ore Surge Pile (OSP) flow path, WWTF flow path, Overburden Storage and Laydown Area (OSLA) flow path, and West Pit flow path.
-Because the water quality within these flow paths has the potential to change as a result of the Project, these same flow paths are considered in the assessment of potential indirect wetland impacts associated with leakage or seepage from mine features.
+The five flow path, ore Surge Pile (OSP) flow path, WWTF flow path, Overburden Storage and Laydown Area (OSLA) flow path, and West Pit flow path.
+Because the water quality within these flow paths has the potential to change as a result of the Project, these same flow paths are considered in the assessment of potential to change as a result of the Project, stockpate and Laydown Area (osc page from mine features.